Cell-El. The ASD, Bio-marker, Stem Cell Connection

 - Informed consent signed by the parents

-- All children that have been treated with systemic steroids or have undergone immune suppression treatment over the last 6 months.
+- Children that have been treated with systemic steroids or have undergone immune suppression treatment over the last 6 months.

-- All children diagnosed with severe infectious diseases or sepsis over the last 6 months.
+- Children diagnosed with severe infectious diseases or sepsis over the last 6 months.

-- All children diagnosed with mild infectious diseases (including common cold, ear infection, etc.) over the last month
+- Children diagnosed with mild infectious diseases (including common cold, ear infection, etc.) over the last month

 - Children with ASD treated for a severe convulsive disorder.